-Eery white-grey sky; the sound of water – dripping, splashing, then streaming sheets.
-A settled Sunday with no decisions needed and I will stay here and relax inside.
+White-grey eerie sky.
+The sound of water – at first dripping, then splashing and now streaming sheets.
+A settled Sunday and no decisions needed but to stay right here.

 Tears down Van Jones’ cheek, then his words , “It is easier to be a parent this morning …” Easier to talk to your kids about character, about how character matters..